 A note of caution:

 - While a manager has little power of decision over non-controllable expenses, he/she is still accountable for producing enough revenues to cover them.

-- Controlling expenses is not synonymous with cost cutting.
-Indiscriminately cutting cost can result in using inferior products, constant breaking down of equipment, run down facilities, outdated décor, etc. which can also lead to low employee morale, being understaffed or left with unskilled workers, all of which could damage guest experience and ultimately ruin a business.
+- Controlling expenses is not synonymous with cost-cutting.
+Indiscriminately cutting costs can result in using inferior products, constant breaking down of equipment, run-down facilities, outdated décor, etc. which can also lead to low employee morale, being understaffed or left with unskilled workers, all of which could damage guest experience and ultimately ruin a business.